basileatsougan/basileatsougan/README.md

 I’m a software engineer, passionate about building impactful solutions across different platforms, from web to mobile.
 Here’s a bit about what I’m up to:

-🚀 Exploring: React Native & Python (django) & AI-powered applications
+🚀 Exploring:  Teaching & coding
 🎓 Currently learning: Diving into cybersecurity.
-🤝 Looking to collaborate on: Chatbots for small businesses, AI apps, and mobile applications.
+🤝 Looking to collaborate on: web app for small businesses, AI apps, and mobile applications.
 🛠️ Building: A church music app, an AI app that summarizes great books, and a car rental website with integrated booking and payment systems.
 💡 Fun fact: I once turned a $350 trading capital into $1,000 before experimenting with different strategies!